lsst-dm/dmtn-168/index.rst

 PanDA job ID and task ID.

-The envvar **REALTIME_LOGFILES=payload-log.json** is set in the Kubernetes job yaml file for each queue, undet the *container env* section, as well as 3 other real-time envvars:
+The envvar **REALTIME_LOGFILES=payload-log.json** is set in the Kubernetes job yaml file for each queue, under the *container env* section, as well as 3 other real-time envvars:

 - *USE_REALTIME_LOGGING=yes*
 - *REALTIME_LOGGING_SERVER=google-cloud-logging*